Our data policyAssistance writing this document was graciously provided by Sam Glynn, CIPP/E CIPM CDPO.

 - Fathom Analytics truly anonymizes visitors through complex hashes, making it possible to track unique visits in the most privacy-focused manner.

 - Fathom Analytics is fully GDPR and E-Privacy (including PECR) complaint and will continue to comply with any rule, law or regulation that protects consumer privacy online.

-Personal data is any data that relates to an identified or identifiable individual who is in the European Union.
+GDPR applies to data which relates to an identified or identifiable individual who is in the European Union.

 What does GDPR compliance mean?

 GDPR is not about stopping you doing something that is reasonable and legitimate.
 As long as you comply with the principles and obligations of GDPR, you can process an individual’s personal data.

 As a first step, you need to identify your legal basis for processing an individual’s personal data.

 Many people focus on consent but GDPR provides other bases.
 We believe the most appropriate legal basis is ‘legitimate interest’.
 As a website owner, it is in your legitimate business interest to understand how your website is performing - e.g. the most popular pages, the pages where people linger for longer, the pages where people bounce.

 To allow this legal basis, we need to be able to show that the data being gathered and processed is proportionate and necessary for the legitimate interest being pursued.